authelia/authelia/docs/configuration/server.md

 default: 4096
 {: .label .label-config .label-blue }
 required: no
-{: .label .label-config .label-red }
+{: .label .label-config .label-green }
 </div>

 Configures the maximum request size.
 The default of 4096 is generally sufficient for most use cases.